A few years ago, most Star Wars fans had probably only heard of Ahsoka Tano.

 Related: ‘Rebels’ Character Returns to ‘Star Wars’ After Actor Exits Franchise

-Star Wars: The Clone Wars (film)
+Star Wars: The Clone Wars (2008 Film)

 Even the most diehard Ahsoka Tano fans didn’t like the character when she first appeared in the theatrical film Star Wars: The Clone Wars (2008).
-But let it be said that there was nothing wrong with the incredibly talented Ashley Eckstein’s performance.
+But, let it be said that there was nothing wrong with the incredibly talented Ashley Eckstein’s performance.

 Ahsoka simply didn’t stick the landing when she first appeared as Anakin Skywalker’s annoying, bratty, and snarky padawan.
-But it didn’t take long for fans to warm to her as she underwent significant improvements in the animated show of the same name.
+However, it didn’t take long for fans to warm to her as she underwent significant improvements in the animated show of the same name.

 Related: ‘Star Wars’ May Replace Ahsoka Tano With Another Popular Character